 Moreover, usage of this plugin as a boat rental software is not something we thought up – there are real, up-and-running boat rental, trailer rental and camping WordPress small business websites (which are also not 100% “accommodations”) built with Hotel Booking.
 Here are a few examples:

 The best thing about this plugin is that you don’t need to patch together different software; Hotel Booking encompasses the online property reservation software, a property listing builder, all popular payment gateways, billing tools, and more.

 And you’re never charged any pay-as-you-go or per-booking commissions.
 Never.

 So if you are looking for something you can set up once and then accept and track payments via one full-fledged system, then you’d definitely be willing to dive deeper.

 There is just one warning before we proceed: the plugin is not optimized for hourly bookings (so far); it’s suitable for date-based watercraft rental needs only (that is, the minimum booking slot is one day).
-If you do need hourly bookings, check out this tutorial.

 In any case, I’ll try to take you through the most essential tools of this plugin so you can make up your mind.

 To show examples, I’m going to primarily use Campterra – our premium theme with the Hotel Booking WordPress reservation plugin bundled at no extra cost.